Ngnghm/ngnghm.github.io/_src/posts/2015-08-02-chapter-1-the-way-houyhnhnms-compute.md

-C is a relatively simple programming language with a somewhat familiar syntax and well defined enough formal semantics, but nevertheless a universal programming language capable of doing everything, and indeed used almost everywhere that humans have computers.
+C is a relatively simple programming language with a somewhat familiar syntax and well defined enough formal semantics, but nevertheless a universal programming language capable of doing everything, and indeed used almost everywhere that Humans have computers.
-Yet, after he painfully assimilated enough of what I showed him, struggling all the way, he concluded me that no, I was obviously not programming in C, and that I couldn’t possibly be programming in C, because C was not a universal programming system at all, but could do next to nothing, and only very inefficiently so.
+Yet, after he painfully assimilated enough of what I showed him, struggling all the way, he concluded me that no, I was obviously not programming in C, and that I couldn't possibly be programming in C, because C was not a universal programming system at all, but could do next to nothing, and only very inefficiently so.
 Instead, what I was programming in was not just C, but a C compilation toolchain plus an IDE and an Operating System plus plenty of libraries and utilities, that all together constituted a very large computing system with incredibly complex formal semantics;
-what more, a large part of the interaction between these components depended on a large number of completely informal semi-conventions about how the filesystem was or wasn’t used by which process, and how these system and user processes themselves were managed.
+what more, a large part of the interaction between these components depended on a large number of completely informal semi-conventions about how the filesystem was or wasn't used by which process, and how these system and user processes themselves were managed.
 What to Humans looked simple because our _point of view_ focuses on some aspects and neglects others,